-I use two WordPress plugins called WP Email Capture and Easy Digital Downloads to aid management of my email marketing list.
+I use a WordPress plugin called Easy Digital Downloads to aid management of my email marketing list.
 Should you wish to join my email list, I collect the following data:

 Your Name (or what you chose to address yourself as).
 This is used for simple personalisation purposes.

 Your Email Address.
 This is used to contact you.

 The date of signup.
 This is so I can reference when to delete your data at a later date.

 I am a sole trader, so there is no one else in my organisation to make aware.

 Email addresses of people who have contacted me via my contact form, via email, or via e-book orders, are automatically saved.
 I do not share this information with anyone – ever.
 I am the data controller but not the data processor for these external databases.
 I always use strong passwords.